ecmwf/open-ecpds/Options.md

 ### portal.recordSplunk
 If enabled, specify that any upload or download must be logged in Splunk as an INH (INcoming History) entry.
 Only valid if Splunk is configured.

+### portal.registrationAdminEmail
+Specify the administrator email address to notify when a new self-service registration is submitted or when a subscriber verifies their email and is awaiting approval.
+Only used when the Portal Service is set to "Self-Service".
+If left empty, no admin notification is sent.

+### portal.registrationAutoApprove
+When set to true, self-service subscriber accounts are activated automatically as soon as the subscriber verifies their email address, and their login credentials are sent immediately by email.
+When set to false (the default), a new registration is put in "Awaiting Approval" state and must be manually activated by an administrator via the Portal Subscribers page.
+Only used when the Portal Service is set to "Self-Service".

+### portal.registrationEmailExtraAccess
+Optional extra text (plain or HTML) to append to the "Your data portal access is ready" email sent to subscribers when their account is activated.
+Use this to include organisation-specific onboarding instructions, usage guidelines, or support contact details.
+Only used when the Portal Service is set to "Self-Service".

+### portal.registrationEmailExtraVerify
+Optional extra text (plain or HTML) to append to the "Verify your data portal registration" email sent to new subscribers during self-service registration.
+Use this to include organisation-specific instructions, terms of use, or contact information.
+Only used when the Portal Service is set to "Self-Service".

 ### portal.renamePathPermRegex
 Allow the configuration of a regular expression (regex) to control whether the "rename" operation is permitted.
 The regex is applied to the full path, including the domain name.
 A valid value could be: "(.*):/data/incoming/(.*)".